littleosbook/littleosbook/interrupts.md

 ~~~

 The next step is to write a function that translates a scan code to the
 corresponding ASCII character.
-If you want to map the scan codes to the ASCII
+If you want to map the scan codes to ASCII
 characters as is done on an American keyboard, [@scancodes] shows how the scan
-codes and keyboard buttons correlates.
+codes and keyboard buttons are mapped.

 Remember, since the keyboard interrupt is raised by the PIC, you must call
 `pic_acknowledge` at the end of the keyboard interrupt handler.
 Also, the